evanbrooks/evanbrooks.github.com/project/arcade.md

 	<div class="next">➔</div>
 </figure>

 Every starting template has simple controls for color and type so restaurants can maintain their identities, but underneath it’s simply *HTML* and *CSS*.
+Designers and developers can choose to make simple templates with lots of options or ones specialized to a specific purpose.
+We took inspiration from tumblr's theming ecosystem—no limits to design, but the structure of the content remains the same.

+### 3 - Design + Publish

-In the past, restaurants had to manage a mess of technology to actually get anything published.
+Restaurants have to manage a mess of technology to actually get anything published.
 Their in-restaurant menu is a local Word *.doc* or *PDF*.
-Updates to the web site require emailing a web master.
+Updates to the web site require emailing a web master and either linking their print *PDF* or retyping it as *HTML*.
 And now they are expected to put it on Facebook, make it mobile-friendly, add an online-ordering system, and keep track of themselves on every new food/social app?

 ### 4 - Editing structured datas